ut-ims-robotics/ros_training/source/day4/transforms.rst

     If it is and *Range* is not moving, go back and recheck the code and launch options.

-5. If it is moving, then we can disable the IMU arrow from the left side menu as it is not relevant anymore.

-6. Now try turning the sensor and see if relates properly to real world movements.
+5. Now try turning the sensor and see if relates properly to real world movements.
     If yes, congratulations, you have completed the task.
     If not, go double check the transforms.

-.. add tf2_ros to cmakelists

-.. add includes

-.. add source